rero/developer-resources/interface/nvm.md

 ## Compatible versions

-To work on rero-ils and rero-ils-ui with maximal compatibility, we recommend using the following versions of NodeJS:
+To work on rero-ils and rero-ils-ui with maximal compatibility, we recommend using the following version of NodeJS:

-- `>v14.15.0`, `<v16.0.0`
+- `v16.20.2`

 :warning: When switching node versions in a backend application, run `poetry run invenio webpack clean`.